Searching ...

 So many arts and culture attractions

 Those that love arts and culture will find their needs satisfied in Orlando.
 From the Dr. Phillips Center for Performing Arts to the Renaissance Theatre, live performing venues abound.
-That’s not to mention the art galleries and museums of Winter Park or the Orlando Museum of Art near downtown.
+That’s not to mention the art galleries and museums of Winter Park or the Orlando Museum of Art near the city center.

 Check out Hard Rock Live or the House of Blues for state-of-the-art live music venues.
 Be IMMERSED in the multi-modal street fair put on by Creative City Project or take in the shows at the Orlando International Fringe Theatre Festival.
 Throughout the town and suburbs, you’ll have street fairs, art walks, and galleries to explore.